 Most households want to heat different rooms at different times of the day.
 You can do this by turning individual radiators on and off at different times, but lots of people don’t get round to these.

 These prevent your home from getting warmer than necessary.
-They turn the heating on until the room reaches the temperature you have set, and then off until the temperature drops.
+They turn the heating on until the room reaches the temperature you have set, and then switch it off until the temperature drops.

 Room thermostats need a free flow of air to sense the temperature, so they must not be blocked by curtains or furniture, or put near heat sources.